 Novice teachers shall generally be deemed effective if said educator receives at least two sequential proficient ratings, one of which must be earned in the fourth year of a novice teacher's career.
-A below standard rating shall only be permitted in the first year of a novice teacher's career.
-There should be a trajectory of growth and development as evidenced by a subsequent rating of developing or higher in year two and sequential proficient ratings in years three and four.
+A below standard rating shall only be permitted in the first year of a novice teacher's career, assuming a pattern of growth of developing in year two and two sequential proficient ratings in years three and four.
+Upon receiving all student achievement data, superintendents shall offer a contract to any educator he/she deems effective at the end of year four.
+This shall be accomplished through the specific issuance to that effect.